nuxt/website-v2/content/en/guides/examples/layouts.md

 This example uses 3 layouts:

-- default.vue used in the home page
+- `layouts/default.vue` used in the home page

-- auth.vue used in the /login page
+- `layouts/auth.vue` used in the /login page

-- profile.vue used in the /profile page when logged in
+- `layouts/profile.vue` used in the /profile page when logged in

 They are stored in the layouts/ directory and used in the corresponding pages with the `layout` property.